ILkUVayne/simple-redis/commandlist.md

 **PTTL key**

-The PTTL command checks the remaining expiration time of a Key in milliseconds.
+The PTTL command checks the remaining expiration time of a Key in milliseconds.When the key does not exist, return -2.
+When the key exists but the remaining survival time is not set, return -1.
+Otherwise, return the remaining lifetime of the key.

 ~~~bash
 127.0.0.1:6379> pTTL url